Ouabain: Mechanism of action

 Ouabain is a cardiac glycoside that acts by non-selectively inhibiting the Na+/K+-ATPase sodium–potassium ion pump.
 Once ouabain binds to this enzyme, the enzyme ceases to function, leading to an increase of intracellular sodium.
-This increase in intracellular sodium reduces the activity of the sodium–calcium exchanger (NCX), which pumps one calcium ion out of the cell and three sodium ions into the cell down their concentration gradient.
-Therefore, the decrease in the concentration gradient of sodium into the cell which occurs when the Na/K-ATPase is inhibited reduces the ability of the NCX to function.
+This increase in intracellular sodium reduces the activity of the sodium-calcium exchanger (NCX), which pumps 2 calcium ion out of the cell and three sodium ions into the cell down their concentration gradient.
+Therefore, the decrease in the concentration gradient of sodium into the cell, which occurs when the Na/K-ATPase is inhibited, reduces the ability of the NCX to function.
 This in turn elevates intracellular calcium.
 This results in higher cardiac contractility and an increase in cardiac vagal tone.
 The change in ionic gradients caused by ouabain can also affect the membrane voltage of the cell and result in cardiac arrhythmias.

 Symptoms

 An overdose of ouabain can be detected by the presence of the following symptoms: rapid twitching of the neck and chest musculature, respiratory distress, increased and irregular heartbeat, rise in blood pressure, convulsions, wheezing, clicking, and gasping rattling.
-Death is caused by cardiac arrest.
+Death may be caused by cardiac arrest.

 Toxicology

 Ouabain is a highly toxic compound, however, it has a low bioavailability and is absorbed poorly from the alimentary tract as so much of the oral dose is destroyed.
 Intravenous administration results in greater available concentrations.
 After intravenous administration, the onset of action occurs within 2–10 minutes in humans with the maximum effect enduring for 1.5 hours.

-Ouabain is eliminated by renal excretion, largely unchanged.
+Ouabain is eliminated by renal excretion, largely unchanged, with half-life about 21 hrs. in normal adults.